sayedchowdury5/secure_login_registration/README.md

 # secure_login_registration
-This repo consists of user login and registration code using bootstrap4 and php pdo and password_hash library.
+This repo consists of user login and registration code using bootstrap4 and php pdo and password_hash library as well as welcome email for the successful user.